 You can’t market to everyone!
 And if you try, you’ll die.

-Choosing a Long Tail Niche Makes Your Sales Life Easier
+Finding a Profitable Long Tail Niche Market Makes Your Sales Life Easier

 Now consider products you can sell.
 Are there photography products that fit the needs of every single type of photographer out there?

 Even if you’re going to promote cameras, which is the most generic photography item that every photographer needs, you can’t promote the same camera to all photographers.
-The camera needed for a beginner all-purpose photographer is way different than the camera needed for a studio portrait photographer.
+A beginner all-purpose photographer needs a camera that’s way different than the camera a studio portrait photographer needs.

 So, what’s the takeaway?
 It’s hard to sell things to large, generic groups of people whose interests and needs are all over the map.

-Now, let’s look what happens when you get specific with your targeting, meaning that all the content and offerings on your site are targeted at a very specific niche.
+Now, let’s look what happens when you get specific with your targeting, meaning that all the content and offerings on your site are targeted at a very specific niche market.

 In order to demonstrate this, we’ll go back to that theoretical Google searcher.
 Except this time they’re searching for a product recommendation.